netsec-ethz/rains/DESIGN-ASSERTION-CACHE.md

   can decide which entry it wants to send back according to a policy.
 - it must provide fast lookup of a set of assertions based on a zone, context and name interval.
   This is necessary to check if a new shard or zone is consistent with the cached assertions.
-- it must provide a cleanup function that removes expired assertions.
+- it must provide a reap function that removes expired assertions.
 - all cache operations must be safe for concurrent access

 ## Assertion implementation